-This accelerated program is designed to help working adults complete a bachelor’s degree in Early Childhood Education and become certified to teach in Pre-K through 4th grade classrooms.
+The BS in Early Childhood Education (Adult Accelerated) is designed to help working adults become certified to teach in PK through 4th grade classrooms.

 Eastern University’s BS in Early Childhood Education was named an Adult Undergrad Top Degree!

-- Length: Approximately 2.5 years or less (66 credits required in the major)
+- Length: Approximately 2 years or more (around 60 credits required in the major, depending on credit evaluation)

 - Financial Aid: Many of our adult undergraduate students qualify for significant federal and state financial aid, partner grants, and military benefits.
-Students can also utilize the Rising Stars Tuition Assistance program, which pays 95% of tuition costs for eligible college coursework taken by early learning professionals (maximum benefit of $6,000 each fiscal year).
+Students already teaching in early childhood education programs may be eligible for the T.E.A.C.H.
+Pennsylvania Scholarship Program.
+Learn more below!
 Submit your FAFSA to determine your eligibility for all financial aid.

 - Designed for the Working Adult: Evening classes allow students to work throughout the program, while developing strong relationships with faculty and peers.

-- Opportunities for Growth: Students can seamlessly transition in one of our 4 MEd programs or add on one of our many specialist certifications or professional programs.
+- Opportunities for Growth: Students can seamlessly transition in one of our seven MEd programs or add on one of our many specialist certifications or professional programs.